Index 2024

 Media landscape

-The most influential Albanian private-sector media are owned by a handful of companies that have links to the political world, while operating in highly regulated sectors such as construction.
-While there are hundreds of online media outlets, only a small number have a sustainable business model with transparent funding.
-The leading media include RTSH, Top Channel, Klan, and RTV Ora.
+The most influential Albanian private-sector media are owned by a handful of companies that have links to the political world in highly regulated sectors such as construction.
+While there are hundreds of online media outlets in the country, only a small number have a sustainable business model with transparent funding.
+Major media outlets include the public broadcaster RTSHTop Channel, TV Klan, and RTV Ora.

 Political context